- About the INS

 - For Patients

 As a special benefit to members, the INS offers secure areas for members-only discussions and resources.
-Watch this space for upcoming announcements.
+Watch this space for upcoming announcements of online moderated discussions.

 More about past panels:

 The November 2016 panel:

 Dr. Konstantina Petropoulou and Dr. Michael Saulino

 Konstantina Petropoulou, MD, PhD, heads the Greece National Health System’s 2nd Department of Physical and Rehabilitation Medicine (PRM) in Athens.
 She focuses on neurological rehabilitation of patients with spinal cord injury (SCI), multiple sclerosis (MS), stroke, traumatic brain injury (TBI) and other diseases.
 She also provides a breadth of outpatient consultations.
 She and her department have accreditation -- both nationally and through the European Union of Medical Specialists -- to train PRM medical residents.
 A past president of the Hellenic Society of Physical and Rehabilitation Medicine, in 2013 Dr. Petropoulou wrote a comprehensive review for the INS newsletter on “Managing Spasticity with a Focus on Rehabilitation”.
 (Her abbreviated curriculum vitae provides a list of more publications she has authored on the subject.)